-The Society for Eighteenth-Century Music will hold its eighth biennial conference Thursday March 19 through Sunday March 22, 2020, in Stockholm, Sweden, in collaboration with the Royal Swedish Academy of Music.
+The Society for Eighteenth-Century Music will hold its ninth biennial conference Thursday, March 19 through Saturday, March 21, 2020, in Stockholm, Sweden, in collaboration with the Royal Swedish Academy of Music.
 SECM members and colleagues around the world are invited to submit proposals on all aspects of eighteenth-century music.
 Proposals addressing musical interconnections between the Americas and Europe in the eighteenth century are particularly welcome.
 Presentations may be formal papers (30-minute slots), panel discussions (45-minute slots) or in alternative formats (30–45-minute slots).
 Presentations will be given in English.

 Submit your proposal (up to 350 words) as an e-mail attachment in pdf format to program chair Janet K. Page at firstname.lastname@example.org.
 Please provide two versions of the abstract, one with title and abstract only and one including name, address, e-mail address, telephone number, institutional affiliation or city, and AV requirements.
 Students will also attach a brief note from the principal advisor in support of the proposal.
 The deadline for submission of proposals and supporting material is 11:59 pm (Central time), September 1, 2019.
 We expect to announce the program in early October.